BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

     - `fish`: The first value in the instruction is always the **objective type**.
     - `cod`: This is an **option** of the objective `fish`.
 It defines which item you have to fish.
     - `10`: This is another **option**.
 It defines the amount to fish.
-    - `notify`: Notification statement that allows you to get a feedback and notify players on completion or progress.
+    - `notify`: This is a general argument for most objectives.
+It enables a notification when the player progresses the objective.
     - `hookLocation:100;50;100;world`: This **option** defines where the hook of the fishing rod must be located.
 Only fish that are fished in this specific area are counted by the objective.
     - `range:20`: If you use the hook location you also have to define the range **option**.
 This is the range around the hook location coordinate